drshahizan/HPDP/2526/assignment/A2/bdm/DuaTiga/big_data.md

 **Discussion:**

 Datatype optimization leads to a moderate but meaningful reduction in memory usage.
-By converting numeric columns to smaller types (`float32`, `int32`) and transforming several string columns into `category`, the dataset size decreased from 3679.50 MB to 3026.93 MB — saving 652.56 MB (17.7%) without removing any data.
+By converting numeric columns to smaller types (`float32`, `int32`) and transforming several string columns into `category`, the dataset size decreased from 3679.50 MB to 3026.93 MB and saving 652.56 MB (17.7%) without removing any data.

 Five columns were converted to `category`, effective for columns like `Id`, `User_id`, and `profileName` where values repeat frequently.
 The two remaining `object` columns (`review/summary` and `review/text`) still consume significant memory due to unstructured text, explaining why the overall reduction is limited compared to column filtering.
 This approach complements other techniques such as column selection and chunking.